hyunjune123/LSTM-Trader/README.md

 For non-financial experts, it is difficult to determine when to enter a position in a stock market.
 The objective of this project is to build a machine learning model, that could estimate the price trend and identify price trend shifts.
 We can exploit the model output to make trade decisions that would yield profit.

 ## Method
 Use an LSTM binary classification model to estimate either we are at an up trend of a down trend, and take actions (enter, exit) according to trend shifts.
+In this project, I used S&P500 index to train the LSTM model for trend prediction and used the model to backtest on Microsoft, Apple, and Amazon stock.

 ## Result